icapps/ios-cara/README.md

     _The serialization of the response will be done here.
 You have to implement the `serialize(data:error:response:)` function and this will be called when the response completes._

-Once both instances are created and you `Service` is configures, you can exectute the request.
+Once both instances are created and you `Service` is configured, you can execute the request.

 ```swift
 let request: Request = SomeRequest()